eharvey328/ai-pokedex/README.md

 ## Comparison

 - The most obvious thing is core features don't work in Bob's application (search and clicking evolutions).
 Claude has all core features working.
-I think this is due to Claude's final step was to run a verification step to build and serve the app and manually test functionality.
+I think this is due to Claude's final step which ran a verification to build and serve the app and manually test functionality.
 Bob completed once the code was done.
 - They both have a surprisingly similar UI, even down to the header background blur.
 - They both decided animations are awesome (probably due to my prompt language).
   - Both app's animations are a bit messy, but Claude's are more polished.